ANIRUDHBS1/Applied-Programming-Lab-EE2703/README.md

 **Assignment 8** - Introduction to Cython and speeding up Assignment 2

-**Demo Assignmetns** - Convolution and Multiprocessing using Python
+**Demo Assignments** - Convolution and Multiprocessing using Python

 **Project** - Dynamic Circuit Solver and Transient Simulation using Python.